-Mr. Huff was recognized in The Best Lawyers in America® in 2019 and the seven years immediately preceding.
+Mr. Huff was recognized in The Best Lawyers in America® in 2021 and the nine years immediately preceding.
 He was also recognized as a 2016 and 2019 "Augusta Lawyer of the Year" in the area of Medical Malpractice Law - Defendants by The Best Lawyers in America®.
 Mr. Huff was named a Georgia "Super Lawyer" in the area of Business Litigation in 2012, 2013 and 2014 by Super Lawyers magazine.
 Mr. Huff is AV® rated by Martindale-Hubbell.*

 *CV, BV, and AV are registered certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedure's standards and policies.

 Represented hospital system in defending malpractice cases arising out of a wide variety of medical and nursing practices.

 Represented an institutional health care system in a qui tam action brought by a former staff anesthesiologist who alleged improper billing of certified registered nurse anesthetist services.
 Plaintiff dismissed the case following filing of motions to dismiss.

 Represented hospital system in investigating potential Stark and anti-kickback law violations and subsequently in the preparation and submission of a self-disclosure to the Office of Inspector General.
 Representation resulted in a favorable settlement for the client.

 University of Georgia School of Law J.D.
 (1991)